JulianQuispel/julian-quispel-blog/content/blog/hello-world/index.md

 title: Hello World
 date: "2020-07-12"
 description: "Welcome to my personal blog"
+thumbnail: "./me.png"
 ---

 Hello World, welcome to my blog!
-I originally the idea for my website was to showcase some my work, but since that part of the website is still in construction I decided to use this website as a personal blog as well.
+Originally the idea for my website was to showcase some my work, but since that part of the website is still in construction I decided to use this website as a personal blog as well.

 I am a programmer and an entrepreneur.
 The desire to be my own boss was in me from a young age.
 The programming started as an after school hobby, because I wanted to create my own games.
 Eventually I switched to the wonderful world of the world wide web and I started to create my own websites.
 During most of the time I was in secondary education I was learning new programming languages and techniques using YouTube and websites like [W3School.com](https://w3schools.com)